webfactory/WebfactoryShortcodeBundle/README.md

 [text color="red"]This is red text.[/text]
 ```

-In analogy to living style guides, this bundle also provides an optional shortcode guide.
-This guide provides a list of all registered shortcodes with an optional description and examples.
+In analogy to living style guides, this bundle provides a shortcode guide that lists all registered shortcodes with an optional description and example.

 ## Installation